Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Introduction

 \section{Introduction}

-Traditional classification methods suppose the labels are mutually exclusive, whereas in hierarchical classification, labels are not disjointed but organized under a hierarchical structure.
+Traditional classification methods suppose the labels are mutually exclusive, whereas for hierarchical classification, labels are not disjointed but organized under a hierarchical structure.
 Such structure can be a tree or a \textit{Directed Acyclic Graph}, which indicates the parent-child relations between labels.
-Typical hierarchical classification tasks include protein function prediction in bioinformatics tasks \citep{triguero2016labelling, wehrmann2017hierarchical}, image annotation \citep{dimitrovski2011hierarchical}, image classification \citep{zhu2017b, koo2018combined} and text classification \citep{rousu2006kernel}.
-In this paper, we focus on hierarchical multi-label text classification, which aims to assign multiple labels to every document instance with the labels hierarchically structured by their parent-child relations.
+Typical hierarchical classification tasks include protein function prediction in bioinformatics tasks \cite{wehrmann2017hierarchical}, image annotation \cite{dimitrovski2011hierarchical} and text classification \cite{meng2019weakly}.
+In this paper, we focus on hierarchical multi-label text classification, which aims to assign multiple labels to every document instance with the labels hierarchically structured.

-In multi-label classification (\textit{MLC}), there usually exist a lot of infrequently occurring tail labels \citep{bhatia2015sparse}, especially when the label sets are large.
-The fact that tail labels lack of training instances makes it hard to train a good classifier.
+In multi-label classification (\textit{MLC}), there usually exist a lot of infrequently occurring \textit{tail labels} \cite{bhatia2015sparse}, especially when the label sets are large.
+The fact that \textit{tail labels} lack of training instances makes it hard to train an efficacious classifier.
 Fortunately, the effectiveness of utilizing label correlations to address this problem has lately been demonstrated.
-In literatures, label correlations can be determined from label matrix or label content \citep{clare2001knowledge, elisseeff2002kernel, boutell2004learning, zhang2007ml, furnkranz2008multilabel, yang2012multilabel, zhang2018deep}.
+In literatures, label correlations can be determined from label matrix \cite{zhang2018deep} or label content \cite{wang2018joint}.
 The main idea is to project the labels into a latent vectorial space, where each label is represented as a dense low-dimensional vector, so that the label correlations can be characterized in this latent space.
+For hierarchical multi-label classification (\textit{HMLC}), labels are organized into a hierarchy and located at different hierarchical levels accordingly.
+Since a parent label generally has several child labels, the number of labels grows exponentially in child levels.
+In some special cases, most labels are located at the lower levels, and few training instances belong to each of them.
+In other words, \textit{tail labels} also exist in \textit{HMLC}.
+Different from the traditional \textit{MLC}, the label structure, which is intuitively useful to detect label correlations, is well provided in \textit{HMLC}.